Akaame/Intervalt/README.md

 gives coverage results.

-Current coverage on Interval is %80.
+Current coverage on Intervalt is %80.

 ## Documentation
 Documentation can be reached at docs/build/html/index.html.